 - staff are aware of how to supervise children when using on line devices see RA in e-safety policy - Children never have access to an online device in school without adult supervision - Children are educated in keeping themselves safe whilst using on line devices and know to tell the grown up straight away if they have accessed something inappropriate - Staff remove the device immediately and give to DSL/DDSL who will lock it away after noting the site and what was accessed - Staff record this on our Smoothwall reporting tool using the 'create' tab and tick the box 'inappropriate online'.
-They copy in the DSL and the DDSL - DSL/DDSL inform our IT support who block the site - Parent/carer is informed - Children are reminded how to keep themselves safe online and to tell an adult if they have found content which is inappropriate.
+They copy in the DSL and the DDSL - DSL/DDSL inform our IT support who block the site - · Parent/carer is informed - Children are reminded how to keep themselves safe online and to tell an adult if they have found content which is inappropriate.

 A DSL or DDSL will always be available during school hours for staff in the school to discuss any safeguarding concerns.
+This availability may include contact via telephone or other electronic means.
 Arrangements will made for appropriate cover for any out of hours/out of term activities.